FAIR Local Search Guide

 • Reject fees tied to appraised value, sale outcome, claim result, donation amount, or estate distribution.

 • How do I find a tangible personal property appraiser in Albuquerque?
-Start with the Albuquerque filter, then compare New Mexico candidates by personal property scope, category fit, inspection availability, report purpose, and written non-contingent fee terms.
+Start with Albuquerque, then compare New Mexico candidates by category fit, inspection availability, report purpose, and written non-contingent fee terms.

 • How do I find an art appraiser in Albuquerque?
-Identify the medium, artist or maker clues, intended use, and deadline, then compare candidates by art specialty, report fit, fee disclosure, and whether photos and records are enough for remote or hybrid review.
+Identify the medium, artist or maker clues, intended use, and deadline first.
+Then compare candidates by art specialty, report fit, fee disclosure, and whether photos are enough.

 • What should I send before requesting Albuquerque quotes?
 Send location, access notes, item or room count, categories, intended use, deadline, photos, dimensions, marks, prior records, condition notes, and whether an on-site visit is required.